Phillips 66 (NYSE:PSX) Price Target Raised to $100.00 at Raymond James

-Phillips 66 (NYSE:PSX) had its target price hoisted by analysts at Raymond James from $80.00 to $100.00 in a report issued on Wednesday, Benzinga reports.
-The firm currently has an “outperform” rating on the oil and gas company’s stock.
-Raymond James’ price objective would suggest a potential upside of 17.74% from the stock’s current price.
+Phillips 66 (NYSE:PSX) had its price objective upped by Raymond James from $80.00 to $100.00 in a research report issued on Tuesday, Benzinga reports.
+The firm presently has an “outperform” rating on the oil and gas company’s stock.
+Raymond James’ target price points to a potential upside of 24.10% from the stock’s current price.

-A number of other equities research analysts have also issued reports on PSX.
-Zacks Investment Research raised shares of Phillips 66 from a “sell” rating to a “hold” rating and set a $89.00 price objective for the company in a report on Thursday, March 4th.
-Morgan Stanley increased their price objective on shares of Phillips 66 from $82.00 to $105.00 and gave the company an “overweight” rating in a report on Wednesday.
-Cowen cut their price objective on shares of Phillips 66 from $83.00 to $80.00 and set an “outperform” rating for the company in a report on Monday, February 1st.
-Barclays increased their price objective on shares of Phillips 66 from $75.00 to $88.00 and gave the company an “overweight” rating in a report on Monday, March 8th.
-Finally, UBS Group initiated coverage on shares of Phillips 66 in a report on Tuesday, January 26th.
-They set a “buy” rating and a $66.00 price objective for the company.
-Four investment analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company.
-The company presently has an average rating of “Buy” and an average price target of $78.11.
+Several other research analysts also recently weighed in on the company.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their target price on Phillips 66 from $81.00 to $99.00 and gave the company a “buy” rating in a research note on Tuesday.
+Barclays lifted their price target on Phillips 66 from $75.00 to $88.00 and gave the company an “overweight” rating in a research note on Monday, March 8th.
+Morgan Stanley lifted their price target on Phillips 66 from $82.00 to $105.00 and gave the company an “overweight” rating in a research note on Wednesday, March 17th.
+Cowen decreased their price target on Phillips 66 from $83.00 to $80.00 and set an “outperform” rating on the stock in a research note on Monday, February 1st.
+Finally, UBS Group initiated coverage on Phillips 66 in a research note on Tuesday, January 26th.
+They issued a “buy” rating and a $66.00 price target on the stock.
+Four equities research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the stock.
+The company currently has an average rating of “Buy” and a consensus price target of $81.17.

 About Phillips 66